A topic from the subject of Biochemistry in Chemistry.

 Introduction

 Biochemical communication is the process by which cells communicate with each other and with their surroundings.
 This communication is essential for cells to function properly and to maintain the health of the organism.
-Biochemical communication occurs through a variety of mechanisms, including the release of chemical signals, the reception of chemical signals, and the processing of chemical signals.
+It involves the release, reception, and processing of chemical signals, including hormones.

 Basic Concepts